super7ramp/faulty/README.md

 java.lang.UnsupportedOperationException: class redefinition failed: attempted to change the schema (add/remove fields)
 ```

-This is not supposed to happen: faulty only does very limited modifications, nothing supposed to utterly change class definition, in particular no class field added nor removed.
+This is not supposed to happen: faulty is not supposed to change class definition, it just modifies method bodies, so no class field added nor removed…

 Maybe ASM produces a byte-code too different from what the compiler produces and thus from what the JVM initially read - this issue only occurs when the class has already been loaded by the JVM - preventing the JVM to do the re-transformation.

-Or most probably there is something I don't understand, as usual.

 Anyway, a workaround is to "pre-transform" the classes statically with the `preTransform` parameter:

 ```
-java -jar myApp.jar -javaagent:faulty-agent.jar=\
+java -jar myApp.jar -javaagent:/path/to/faulty-agent.jar=\
     preTransform=com.example.myapp.ClassA,\
     preTransform=com.example.myapp.ClassB
 ```